ssorkhou/ssorkhou/README.md

-- Hi, I’m @ssorkhou, a data scientist, technical trainer at Geotab.
+- Hi, I’m @ssorkhou, a Data Scientist, Technical Trainer at Geotab.
 - I recently completed my PhD in mathematics at the University of Toronto.
 - I'm excited to continue my career in data science.
 The rapid improvements in technology make this an incredibly exciting field to be a part of!
 - Check out my [LinkedIn profile](https://www.linkedin.com/in/saied-sorkhou) for more about me.